 A visit to these filming locations is often a must for fans of the TV show, where they can see the locations that have brought the show to life.

-In this guide, we’re going to share with you all our favourite Outlander filming locations around Scotland that you can actually visit yourself.
+We’re going to share all our favourite Outlander filming locations around Scotland that you can actually visit yourself.

 This is based on our own explorations in Scotland from our time living there, as well as a specific tour of Outlander locations that we took.